 Good Morning, Afternoon, Evening, and Night!
 One thing I would always love to do is build infrastructure in the cloud.
-Not only does it gives me hands on skills I can talk about but it also helps me understand why it's need and even help me with my trouble shooting when I do bump into an error.
+Not only does it gives me hands-on skills I can talk about but it also helps me understand why it's needed and even help me with my troubleshooting when I do bump into an error.
 So in this article we're gonna build a highly available and scalable web application in AWS, I've followed a guide from Immersion Day.
 Now let's get started!

 The first thing we want to do is create our VPC or VLAN in other words.
 Best practice to do so before anything else.
 I used the 10.0.0.0/16 CIDR block just to keep it simple.
 To make sure our web application is highly available I made two AZs (us-east-1a and us-east-1b) and created two subnets in each, a private subnet and a public one, so just in case one of our EC2 or Database fails another one is up in running.